 One of four country parks in Cornwall, Seaton Valley Countryside Park, surrounds the village up until Hessenford.
 The Monkey Sanctuary is only two miles away and has a fascinating collection of woolly monkeys, amongst other rescued primates.
 Keen golfers can take a round at Looe Golf Club or the celebrated St Mellion Golf Club or a bit of crazy golf in Looe!
 Beaches not to miss are Whitsand Bay and Looe Bay.
 Returning after 50 years, visitors are now able to take a steam train along the wonderful Looe Valley Line.
 Be confident of a restful holiday in this beautiful spot on a part of the Cornish coastline often overlooked.

 Sandcastles has a lovely outside space and good sized accommodation with twin beds or super king size bed available.
 Private parking space for one car.

 All ground floor.
 One bedroom with super king-size bed (zip/link, can be twin on request).
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Oil fired central heating.
-Electric oven and hob, microwave, fridge, freezer, washing machine, TV with freeview, DVD, communal laundry, WiFi.
+Electric oven and hob, microwave, fridge, freezer, TV with freeview, DVD, WiFi.
 Fuel and power inc, in rent.
 Bed linen and towels inc. in rent.
-Cot and highchair on request.
+Guest laundry with washing machines, dryers, iron and ironing board, Cot and highchair on request.
 There is allocated parking for 1 car.
 Patio with furniture.
 Two well-behaved dogs welcome at £20 each per week.
 No smoking.
 Beach, cafe and pub 5 mins walk.